CybLX/Clustering/README.md

 ## Overview
 This project explores various clustering techniques and supervised learning applied to the analysis of team performance in the World Cup.
 The methodologies covered include K-Means, DBSCAN, K-Nearest Neighbors, Gaussian Mixture Models (GMM), and Agglomerative Clustering.

-Here’s the corrected section for the **Dataset Features** in English, formatted similarly to the previous response:

 ## Dataset Features
 The dataset used in this project contains information such as: